What Are Tax Exemptions?

 Tax exemptions

-There are a several different types of tax exemptions that allow for certain amounts or types of income to be exempt from taxation.
-The most popular exemptions for individual taxpayers has traditionally been the personal and dependent exemptions.
+There are a many different types of tax exemptions that allow for certain amounts or types of income to be exempt from taxation.
+The most popular exemptions for individual taxpayers have traditionally been the personal and dependent exemptions.

 For tax years prior to 2018, personal and dependent tax exemptions play an important role in determining your federal taxable income.
 However, beginning with the 2018 tax year, personal and dependent exemptions are no longer used on your federal tax return.